-This recipe is based off of the asian turkey meatballs but with a few tweaks to make them even better.
-These asian pork meatballs are great as either an appetizer or a meal served over white rice or noodles.
+This recipe is based on the Asian turkey meatballs but with a few tweaks to make them even better.
+These Asian pork meatballs are great as either an appetizer or a meal served over white rice or noodles.
 If you serve them as an appetizer, I suggest serving them with toothpicks!

 Step 1 – Make meatballs